 The proposed project analyzed in the FGEIS would generate a new demand for energy at the site.
 Currently that demand is limited to the existing New York City Department of Sanitation (DSNY) facilities at the site including the DSNY landfill systems (e.g., the leachate plant and conveyance systems) and the energy provided to DSNY operated services and structures.
 With the proposed project analyzed in the FGEIS there would be new recreational fields with lighting, park and street lighting, and lighting of the various commercial and cultural facility spaces.
 This chapter assesses the potential for the proposed project to impact the delivery of energy to the area or the project site.
-It considers the net incremental impact between the conditions in the future without the proposed project and the future with the proposed project under the two analysis years, 2016 and 2036.
+It considers the net incremental impact between the conditions in the future with and without the proposed project.